In this article, we will be learning how to create a login form in Java using NetBeans.

 Step 1: – Create a blank Java project with the name loginpageclassy.
 Uncheck the Main class option from the project tab.
 Note down the address of the directory and download any image for a background and login label and for the header a shown below.

-Step2: – To add a Jframe, right click the project name in the Project window.
+Step2: – To add a JFrame, right-click the project name in the Project window.

-Step 3: – Now right click the JFrame, click Set Layout and select Null Layout from the option.
+Step 3: – Now right-click the JFrame, click Set Layout and select Null Layout from the option.

 Step 4: – Open the project folder and drag those images into the project field as shown below.

-Step6: – Right click on the label field to enter into the Properties and select the icon to set the custom icon for the label.
+Step6: – Right-click on the label field to enter into the Properties and select the icon to set the custom icon for the label.
 Make this label the background of the project by extending it to all the four corners of the JFrame.

 Step7: – Now drag a Text Field and a Password Field from the Pallette into the JFrame.
-Now, Drag three more labels into the JFrame for labelling the Username, Password and for the Login button.
+Now, Drag three more labels into the JFrame for labeling the Username, Password and for the Login button.

 Step8: – Set the Text field and the Password field to empty.
 Rename the label for the Username and the Password.
 Therefore the whole form appears as below.

-Step9: – Now, Right click on to the Login button and select Events >>Mouse >>Mouse Click.
+Step9: – Now, Right-click on to the Login button and select Events >>Mouse >>Mouse Click.

 This will direct it to the Source section.

-A string ‘ext’ is declared inorder to get the text entered into the Password field.
+A string ‘ext’ is declared in order to get the text entered into the Password field.
 The text entered in the text field and the password field is compared with the Username and the password, which has been set already.
 If the text entered in both the fields match with the previously saved ones, the user gets a pop-up message showing that the Login was successful, else a Login Failed message will appear.

-Right click on to the Login button and select Events >>Mouse >>Mouse Click.
+Right-click on to the Login button and select Events >>Mouse >>Mouse Click.